winsupermario1234/Kanvas-SteamDeck-Guide/README.md

 A terminal window will launch.
 This is how we will install the ASP.NET 8.0 Runtime packages.
 It is strongly recommended that you plug in a USB keyboard for these next steps, though you can also bring up a touchscreen operated on-screen keyboard by pressing **Steam + X**

 In the Konsole window, type **passwd** and hit Enter.
 You'll need to set a root password with which to use sudo commands.
+If you already have a root password, you may skip this step.

 After the root password has been set, type **sudo steamos-readonly disable** to unlock the file system.
 This step is required to install the ASP.NET runtime packages.
 With the root file system unlocked, we're now ready to move to the next step.
 # Installing Dependencies